dailystory/docs/articles/api/lead.md

 	...
 	"leadExtendedProperties": {
 		"appStore": "Apple",
 		"downloaded": "2018-07-26T00:18:02.623"
 	}
 }
 </pre>

 Custom data added to `leadExtendedProperties` is available within the campaign for personalization, rules, and automations.
-Custom data added to `extendedProperties` is part of the Contact and can be used for segmentation.
+Custom data added to `extendedProperties` is part of the Contact and can be additionally used for segmentation.

 ## Sample response body